TheTexta/obsidian-main/Psychology/Psych 101/Cognitive Neuroscience.md

+#biological-psychology
-The processes and structures behind the actual brain, the physiological process behind the mind.
+Cognitive Neuroscience::The processes and structures behind the actual brain, the physiological process behind the mind.
 The physics of psychology so to speak, less focused on what happens on a large scale and more on how the process works on the most basic, fundamental level.

 An mechanic designs a car a physicist would explain the actual scientific process behind why it works.
 This metaphor is akin to the field of cognitive psychology and cognitive neuroscience.